nardonykolyszyn/nardonykolyszyn/README.md

 I'm a Software Engineer, Open Source lover and content creator passionated about Data and Cryptography Sciences.

-- 🌱 Currently learning about Deep Learning
+- 🌱 Founder of GoHunter.io
 - 🏢 I work at outmatch.com and gatherit.co
 - 📫 Feel free to email me: nardonykolyszyn(at)gmail.com
 - 🧙‍🧝‍ I love Sci-Fi and Middle-earth novels and books